 Drakengren and Jonsson~\cite{RCC5JD} classified the computational complexity of the CSP for all subsets of the RCC5 relations.
-We classify the complexity of the CSP for expansions of the basic relations of RCC5 by first-order definable relations of arbitrary finite arity, solving the essential part of Problem 4 in~\cite{Qualitative-Survey}.
+We classify the complexity of the CSP for expansions of the basic relations of RCC5 by first-order definable relations of arbitrary finite arity, solving the essential part of Problem 4 in~\cite{Qualitative-Survey}\footnote{For a full solution, it remains to consider the CSPs for relations of RCC5 where some of the basic relations are missing.}.
 In particular, we verify the tractability conjecture for these CSPs, and show that the tractable cases can be solved by reducing them to polynomial-time tractable finite-domain CSPs using the reduction from~\cite{BodMot-Unary}.
-For our method, we need a homogeneous Ramsey expansion of RCC5; to prove the Ramsey property of the expansion that we construct we apply a recent Ramsey transfer result of Mottet and Pinsker~\cite{MottetPinskerCores}, using the well-known fact that a certain ordered version of the atomless Boolean algebra has the Ramsey property~\cite{Topo-Dynamics}.
+For our method, we need a homogeneous Ramsey expansion of RCC5; to prove the Ramsey property of the expansion that we construct we apply a recent Ramsey transfer result of Mottet and Pinsker~\cite{MottetPinskerCores}, using the well-known fact that a certain ordered version of the atomless Boolean algebra is Ramsey~\cite{Topo-Dynamics}.